rsokl/Learning_Python/Python/Module1_GettingStartedWithPython/Jupyter_Notebooks.md

 The ever-growing list of available kernels for use with Jupyter can be found [here](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 It should be noted that these efforts are not all equally mature.
 For instance, whereas the Python and Julia kernels are robust, the Haskell kernel cannot run natively on Windows machines, and the C++ kernel is still in early development, as of writing this.

 ### Jupyter Notebook Support in Visual Studio Code
-Native Jupyter notebook support was [recently added to Visual Studio Code](https://devblogs.microsoft.com/python/announcing-support-for-native-editing-of-jupyter-notebooks-in-vs-code/).
+[Visual Studio Code provides native support for Jupyter notebooks](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
 This means that you can now edit Jupyter notebooks within the [Visual Studio Code IDE](https://www.pythonlikeyoumeanit.com/Module1_GettingStartedWithPython/Getting_Started_With_IDEs_and_Notebooks.html), and that you will benefit from added features like code-completion, debugging, and variable inspection.